ZecHub/zechub/zcashtech/halo.md

 - Halo is a trustless, recursive zeroknowledge proof
 - It went live into Zcash mainnet with NU5, eliminating Zcash's dependency on zk-SNARKS that required a trusted setup ceremony
 - Other projects are using Halo for a variety of different reasons, from privacy to scalability

+## What is Halo

+As mentioned above, Halo is a trustless, recursive zero-knowledge proof.
+What does that mean?